kexiZeroing/kexiZeroing.github.io/src/posts/understand-npm-concepts.md

 `npm ls` (aliases: list, la, ll) list dependencies that have been installed to `node_modules`.
 It throws an error for discrepancies between `package.json` and its lock.

 - If `depth` is not set, `npm ls` will show only the immediate dependencies of the root project.
-- If `--all` is set, it will show all dependencies by default.
 - `npm ls <package>` to check a specific package.

 ```js